EX-XDRiVER/Content-Guidelines/README.md

 ## Disallowed Content

-- If the content made for another game or product, violates the policies, guidelines, or terms of said game or product
+- If the content made for another game or product violates the policies, guidelines, or terms of said game or product
 - Content that promotes hate speech, violence, threats, or attacks on other people
 - Any content that is sexually explicit, suggestive, or obscene
 - Any content that distributes malware, or abuses security exploits